 School District Leader (SDL) Advanced Certificate

-In addition to the materials and credentials outlined in the general admission requirements and Ed.D. admission requirements, individuals applying for admission to the School District Leader program must meet the following prerequisites and provide verification:
+In addition to the materials and credentials outlined in the general admission requirements and Ed.D. admission requirements, individuals applying for admission to the SDL program must meet and provide verification of the following prerequisites:

-- Have three or more years of teaching, pupil personnel services, and/or school leadership experience
+- Three or more years of teaching, pupil personnel services, and/or school leadership experience

-- Completion of the Child Abuse Identification Workshop and School Violence Prevention and Intervention Workshop (if applicable)
+- Completion of the Child Abuse Identification and School Violence Prevention and Intervention workshops (if applicable)

-For specific information regarding the School District Leader certificate, please contact Dr. Jeannine Dingus-Eason at (585) 385-8002 or email@example.com.
+For specific information regarding the School District Leader certificate, please contact Dr. Marie Cianca at (585) 899-3878 or firstname.lastname@example.org.

-The SDL Advanced Certificate component is integrated within 13 existing courses in the Ed.D. program, and one 3-credit district level internship (DEXL 723).
-The courses were specifically chosen to provide a sequence that addresses the district-level knowledge, skills, and experiences that will prepare persons holding building-level certification to apply their knowledge and skills to the district level.
+The SDL Advanced Certificate component is integrated within 13 existing courses in the Ed.D. program, and one 3-credit, district-level internship (DEXL 723).
+The courses were specifically chosen to provide a sequence that addresses the district-level knowledge, skills, and experiences that will prepare those holding building-level certification to apply their knowledge and skills to the district level.